 Possible solutions and upcoming changes

 Due process under the law stands as a bedrock U.S. value, but asylum seekers do not currently receive due process as they move through the asylum system.
 The greatest threat: lack of access to legal representation for asylum seekers.

 The U.S. government could significantly increase access to legal representation by providing federal funding for counsel.
 The asylum process should not rely on a “good Samaritan” model of pro bono services; asylum seekers should have equal and fair access to legal representation.
 Providing federal funding for representation would enable legal organizations to take on increased cases in a sustainable way.

 In the coming years, the Biden administration is planning radical changes to how the U.S. asylum system operates: The authority over individual asylum decisions will be shifted to asylum officers instead of immigration judges.
 Even as such changes will drastically alter the U.S asylum system, improving access to legal representation will remain a critical issue.
 Expanding access to legal counsel is a comparatively minor shift, but it has the potential to deliver wide-ranging benefits to both asylum seekers as well as countless others attempting to navigate the U.S. legal system alone.

 Inadequate access to quality legal representation has hampered the U.S. asylum system for many years.
 As a result, innumerable migrants have been deported despite having credible cases for asylum.

 Requesting asylum is an act that fundamentally upends one’s life.
 It means surrendering any hopes of returning to one’s country of origin to begin anew in the United States.
 Many migrants, still shaken by the trauma of persecution faced in their countries of origin, are then expected to navigate the U.S. system of asylum alone — an imposing task regardless of one’s background.
-The United States should do more to accommodate these populations, ensuring that they have a fair chance at securing legal asylum status.
+The United States should do more to accommodate these populations with full legal representation for asylum seekers, ensuring that they have a fair chance at securing legal asylum status.